Pierre Turgeon: Personal life

 Turgeon and his wife Elisabeth have four children and currently live in Cherry Hills Village, Colorado.
 One of their children, Elizabeth, died in a car accident on December 23, 2010, near Vaughn, New Mexico, at age 18.
-Turgeon's son Dominic was drafted 63rd overall by the Detroit Red Wings in the 2014 NHL Entry Draft.
+Turgeon's son Dominic was drafted 63rd overall by the Detroit Red Wings in the 2014 NHL entry draft.
 His daughter, Valérie Turgeon, was a forward for Harvard Crimson women's ice hockey team, playing for two seasons.

-Turgeon represented Canada in the Little League World Series in 1982, along with former NHLer Stéphane_Matteau.

 In popular culture

 George W. Strawbridge, Jr., an active shareholder of the Buffalo Sabres and director and member of the team's executive committee for more than 30 years, named one of his thoroughbred racehorses in Pierre Turgeon's honor.
 Turgeon raced for Strawbridge's racing stable in France where he won several conditions races and, after retiring, is developing into a successful sire.